TristanvanLeeuwen/IP_and_Im_Lectures/image_processing.md

 ### Mathematical concepts of images

 We start with an adequate definition of an image, respectively of important structural parts of an image.
-In view of mathematical generalisation we will not make a specific difference between classical images (2d) and volumetric images (3d).
+In view of mathematical generalization we will not make a specific difference between classical images (2d) and volumetric images (3d).
 Even movies, e.g. $(2+1)d$ or $(3+1)d$ image sequences, will be called images.
 We will denote the image dimension with $d\in \{2,3,4\}$.
-For the mathematical modelling of images we distinguish the following two cases:
+For the mathematical modeling of images we distinguish the following two cases:

-* The idealised (continuous) image as a function $u(x)$, $u:\Omega \rightarrow \mathbb{R}$, where $\Omega \subset \mathbb{R}^d$ denotes the domain of the image (usually a rectangle or cube).
+* The idealized (continuous) image as a function $u(x)$, $u:\Omega \rightarrow \mathbb{R}$, where $\Omega \subset \mathbb{R}^d$ denotes the domain of the image (usually a rectangle or cube).
 * The digital (discrete) image as a matrix (tensor) $u_{i_1,\cdots i_d}$, $u \in \mathbb{R}^{N_1 \times N_2 \times \cdots \times N_d}$.

-Between the idealised and digital version of images there exists an obvious connection, which is also defined via the visualisation of images.
-For this, one divides the domain $\Omega$ into $N_1 \times N_2 \times \cdots \times N_d$ small rectangles (pixels) or cubes (voxels), where the grayvalues get defined (coloured) via the corresponding entry of $U$.
+Between the idealized and digital version of images there exists an obvious connection, which is also defined via the visualization of images.
+For this, one divides the domain $\Omega$ into $N_1 \times N_2 \times \cdots \times N_d$ small rectangles (pixels) or cubes (voxels), where the gray values get defined (colored) via the corresponding entry of $U$.
 Hence, every discrete image immediately corresponds to a continuous image, which in each pixel (for simplicity we do not differentiate between pixel and voxel from now on) is constant.
 Conversely, one can also generate a discrete image from any continuous image by computing the mean value of $u$ over each pixel.

-At first sight, this definition of an idealised (continuous) image seems to be an arbitrary mathematical idealisation.
+At first sight, this definition of an idealized (continuous) image seems to be an arbitrary mathematical idealization.
 However, in practice it turns out that the definition is fundamental for many different aspects of image processing, e.g. the following:

 **Resolution.** Digital (discrete) images can be available in many different resolutions, i.e. with different amount of pixels.
 To understand the correspondence between different resolutions, it is very useful to interpret all possible digital images as discrete versions (via mean value computation in pixels) of one underlying continuous image.
 Via this consistency in the transition between continuous and digital images, also transitions between digital images of different resolutions is clearly defined.

 **Features.** Many properties of images which can intuitively be perceived clearly, are difficult to define in digital images.
-An important example of this observation are edges, which we understand as transitions between very different grayvalues.
+An important example of this observation are edges, which we understand as transitions between very different gray values.
 While the definition of edges in the continuous image as the set of discontinuities of the function $u$ is obvious and unique, the definition in the discrete case is difficult and not unique, because often the value changes from one pixel to the next.
 Therefore, an edge in the digital image can be better obtained as an averaging of the edge in the continuous image over pixels in the respective resolution.

-**Modelling.** The mathematical modelling of image processing tasks can be performed in the continuous setup in a unified manner.
+**Modeling.** The mathematical modeling of image processing tasks can be performed in the continuous setup in a unified manner.
 Here one has all fundamental concepts around integration and differentiation available.
 We will see that those are in nearly all techniques of enormous importance.
-Once a variational model has been constructed for a continuous image, via discretisation it can be consistently transferred to all discrete images, independent of the resolution.
-In particular, also the condition of such a problem is interesting, which, for high resolution with reasonable discretisation, converges to the condition of the continuous problem.
-Hence, one should try to analyse the condition of the continuous problem, which can be realised especially via an adequate choice of regularisation functionals and leads to interesting mathematical questions, which however in most practical applications can be answered sufficiently.
+Once a variational model has been constructed for a continuous image, via discretization it can be consistently transferred to all discrete images, independent of the resolution.
+In particular, also the condition of such a problem is interesting, which, for high resolution with reasonable discretization, converges to the condition of the continuous problem.
+Hence, one should try to analyze the condition of the continuous problem, which can be realized especially via an adequate choice of regularization functionals and leads to interesting mathematical questions, which however in most practical applications can be answered sufficiently.

 **Algorithms.** Also the design of algorithms gets more consistent if one assumes an underlying continuous image.
 For example, for an iterative algorithm, while increasing resolution, one wants to avoid a significant increase in number of necessary iterations to achieve a certain resolution.
-This is guaranteed if one obtains an algorithm as a discretisation of an algorithm for the continuous image.
+This is guaranteed if one obtains an algorithm as a discretization of an algorithm for the continuous image.
 The latter has to be constructed as an algorithm for functions, i.e. in function spaces, in analogy to methods for partial differential equations.

 ### Noise models and error measures

 We understand noise as the undesired disturbances of intensities in an image.
 In nearly all imaging devices, like microscopes, different tomographs or even simple digital cameras, one obtains noise effects in measured data.
-In the following we will introduce the characterisation of different noise models in images.
+In the following we will introduce the characterization of different noise models in images.

 Among different inverse problems in imaging, dependent on the underlying physics, one can observe different types of noise in measured imaging data.
-Considering the noise as a statistical random process specific noise types can be characterised by specific distributions.
+Considering the noise as a statistical random process specific noise types can be characterized by specific distributions.
 To model the noise a-priori, typical choices are Gauss-, Laplace- or Poisson-distributions, but also combinations of those.
 Obvious errors in the imaging process are intensity errors.
-One can see those errors as realisations of independent random variables, acting on each pixel separately.
+One can see those errors as realizations of independent random variables, acting on each pixel separately.

 The simplest model of intensity errors is additive noise.
 For a discrete image $U$ and noise $\delta$ the measured data $F$ is simply given point-wise by